fizal619/react-redux-router-webpack-express-boilerplate/README.md

 1. Fork or clone this repo as needed.
 2. `npm install`
 3. `npm run dev` for the development server
+4. _(Optional) For best performance run `npm run build` prior to deploying._

 ##Directory Structure

 ```
+.
+├── css
+│   ├── main.css
+│   └── main.css.map
 ├── package.json
 ├── public
 │   ├── bundle.js
 │   ├── bundle.js.map
+│   ├── css
+│   │   ├── style.css
+│   │   └── style.css.map
 │   └── index.html
 ├── README.md
 ├── server.js
 ├── src
+│   ├── actions
+│   │   └── index.js
+│   ├── css
+│   │   └── style.css
+│   ├── index.jsx
+│   ├── reducers
-│   └── index.js
+│   │   └── index.js
+│   ├── Screen1.jsx
+│   ├── Screen2.jsx
+│   ├── Screen3.jsx
+│   ├── ScreenStuff.jsx
+│   └── ScreenTitle.jsx
+├── webpack.config.js
-└── webpack.config.js
+└── yarn.lock

 ```

-* Compiled js is piped to the `public/` folder next to our defined index.html(not auto generated yet).
+* Compiled js AND css is piped from the `src/` folder to the `public/` folder next to our predefined index.html(not auto generated yet).
 * `src/` holds the react components, make sure everything is relevant to index.js.
-* `src/css` is where you can put the *.scss files to be compiled with sass.
-Sass watches that folder and outputs to public/css.
+* `src/css` is where you can put the *.css files to be compiled to main.css.
+I believe multiple css files get compiled to one css file for efficiency.

 ##TODO